zaultavangar/docs-duckiesky_high_school_student/book/duckiesky_high_school_student/17-sac2/10-sensing/20-sensing-reading.md

 \]

 ### Find the Constant
 Use your multimeter and your `ir.py` script to get the value for v(a) and a.
-Plug these values into the above equation to find the value for $c$
+Plug these values into the above equation to find the value for $c$.
+To do this, position the IR sensor between 10-80 cm from an object, then run your ir.py script.
+Without moving the IR sensor, read the voltage.
+Divide voltage by the value printed in the ir.py script, and you've got $c$ !

 ### Function Composition